apache/infrastructure-website/content/pages/project-repo-policy.md

   - Each project can have a public directory in the Subversion repository, or as many public Git repositories as their work requires.
   - Each project can also request (using a Jira ticket) that Infra set up **one private Git repository** for use with tasks, such as fixing security issues in project code, that should not be publicly available.
 The PMC must explain its need of a private repo in the Jira ticket.
 Only members of the project's PMC can see this repository or read its contents.
     - Private repos **must** have commit/PR/issues emails sent to the project's `private@` list.
+  - To follow the Infra convention, name project repos in the pattern `$project-$reponame` in order to map the project LDAP group to the permissions scheme.

 ### Git repositories